gvwilson/thirdbit/src/fiction/in-heck/index.md

 and rolled implacably forward.

 *Crack!*
-A scout bot exploded as another of Special Blazes' fireballs hit it, throwing scraps of metal in all directions.
+A scout bot exploded as another of Special Blazes' fireballs found a gap in its thin carapace, throwing scraps of metal in all directions.
 The other scouts scattered like startled chickens.

 But "in all directions" meant "toward the trees".
+"Run!"
+Maddy yelled,
+grabbing Sindy's arm.

+*Uh uh,*
+Gumption thought grimly.
-Maddy yanked on Sindy's arm and and yelled, "Run!" just as Gumption raised the gun that Thoughtful had given him and fired.
+He raised the gun that Thoughtful had given him and fired.

 *Boom!*
 A wire spiderweb burst wide in the air and wrapped around the scout bot.